Galapagos AdventureTwo departure dates available

 Our last full day in San Cristobal is a free day with lots of options for you!
 This town offers some wonderful educational activities, including the Interpretation Center, where you learn that the history of the Galapagos is even stranger–and more scandalous–than fiction.
 Follow the path past the Interpretation Center up to Frigatebird Hill for a gorgeous view of the bay and Kicker Rock.

 There are a couple beaches to choose from should you want to bask like a sea lion, and you can even snorkel in Darwin Bay over by Frigate Bird Hill (bring your buddy, though!)
 This town has lots of waterfront bars and cafes, and plenty of opportunity to shop for souvenirs.
 There is also the opportunity for Stand-up Paddleboard (SUP) tours of the bay.

 You can even choose to re-visit Kicker Rock or Isla Lobos, or perhaps explore new territory.
 We can help arrange an excursion to Española island for you, one of the only spotsin the world to see the waved albatross.
 Perhaps you’d like to take a 360° tour of the island by boat, briefly visiting Kicker Rock again but also seeing Darwin’s Window, Punta Pitt, and Cabo Blanco.

-On the evening of the 16th, we’ll enjoy a farewell dinner together, reflecting on all of the marvelous experiences we’ve shared!
+On the evening of December 6/December 18, we’ll enjoy a farewell dinner together, reflecting on all of the marvelous experiences we’ve shared!

-In the early afternoon on the 17th, you’ll take a jet back to the Quito (via Guayaquil).
+In the early afternoon of December 7/December 19, you’ll take a jet back to the Quito (via Guayaquil).
 If your flight home doesn’t leave until the evening, no fear–there’s a great and inexpensive lounge before security at the Quito International airport.